 by Belle Wu

 When you visit Tainan, you can’t miss the local food here.
 Where can you find it?
-At night, it’s in night markets; during the day time, it’s in the alleys and markets.
+At night, it’s in night markets; during the daytime, it’s in the alleys and markets.
 Guohua Street is one of the best locations for local food.
-It bears great memory of old Tainan people and local people.
+It bears excellent memory of old Tainan people and local people.
 In recent years, it has become one of the must-visit tourist spots.

-Tainan food’s flavor tends to be a little sweeter than that of other cities in Taiwan, though Tainan locals might not recognize the fact.
-One reason for such sweetness was that in the old days, only rich people could afford sugar.
+The flavor of Tainan tends to be a little sweeter than that of other cities in Taiwan, though Tainan locals might not recognize the fact.
+One reason for such sweetness was that only rich people could afford sugar in the old days.
 Therefore, the consumption of sugar was a symbol of the rich.
-Another reason was that there used to be a high quantity of sugar production in Tainan, and thus sugar was easily accessible.
-Consequently, even the savory food in Tainan is a little sweet.
+Another reason was that there used to be a high quantity of sugar production in Tainan, and thus sugar was much more accessible here.
+Consequently, even the savory food in Tainan possesses a bit of sweet taste.

 Here are some local foods that foodies shouldn’t miss.